iamnachoj/myFlix-client/README.md

 # myFlix-client
- Client-side block for MyFlix application
+ Client-side block for MyFlix application.
+It will support the UI for clients to access myFlix Rest API.

 # Tools
-NodeJS
-Express
-MongoDB
+React.js
+ - React-Bootstrap
+ - Parcel
+ - Babel

 # Features
-fully responsive built with React interaction to Mongo database.
+ - fully responsive built with React
+ - interaction to Mongo database.
-UI patterns that follow best trends.
+ - UI patterns that follow best trends.